FOUND SUBJECTS at the Moonspeaker

 In article after article, podcast after podcast and more detailing people's experience of online threats and abuse, more often than not they tell about how they get no help from the police.
 The police are either literally or conveniently unaware of how the internet works and how many people are required to use it to work, to complete required paperwork, and so on.
 Repeatedly the police insist that it's all "just words," "just guys blowing off steam," all they have to do is "turn off their computer or phone."
 The final fallback is "look, this guy isn't in our jurisdiction."
 To which my response is, oh really?
 Do tell!
 Let's take a snapshot of some instances just in august 2020 when curiously enough, police and other authorities sorted out jurisdictional challenges for crimes both on and off the internet.
 Here, I'll give a quick list.

 I made an effort to stick to english language, relatively mainstream news outlets or blogs of well-respected journalists.
 There is plenty more where this came from, and of course these have something in common, when it comes to the tech related examples.
 The shoplifters were caught via a combination of surveillance footage, and tracking of inventory and mailing addresses.
-The Meng Wanzhou case is tied to an ongoing diplomatic debacle created by Donald Trump's determination to somehow save his presidency by somehow pinning everything that is going wrong on china.
+The Meng Wanzhou case was tied to an ongoing diplomatic debacle created by Donald Trump's determination to somehow save his presidency by somehow pinning everything that is going wrong on china.
 The twitter hack affected numerous celebrities and billionaires.
 But if fame is supposed to contribute to taking seriously criminal activity that makes serious use of the internet, it begs the question of why death threats against such prominent authors as Derrick Jensen, Lierre Keith, and Chris Hedges are brushed off so easily.
 We know that at least in the united kingdom, where academics taking controversial political positions have at least been provided bodyguards that some level of serious attention is being paid there.

 How strategic it is, for police and other authorities to suddenly forget what they have long insisted on in the case of illicit drug distribution and sales, money laundering, or more petty forms of organized crime that develop without necessarily having a single kingpin.
 Like that national shoplifting ring, or the operations that repackage alcohol into pop cans and bottles in order to smuggle it into the far north where communities are striving to keep it out.
 They know it is hard to deal with cross-jurisdiction crime, but they do it all the time.
 Of course, the police as such are horrible shitshows in terms of their underlying principles and culture.
 They are in their very guts authoritarian, and they constantly move ever further in that direction.
 (This is not the same thing as saying they must be authoritarian, and indeed I don't think they need to be at all.)
 Which crimes they choose to downplay or ignore is very much politically determined.
 It is their decision to ignore thousands of rape kits and to actively blame victims of rape that leads to the horrific statistics for lack of charges and therefore minuscule numbers of convictions for rape.
 Which means the police and their prosecutorial colleagues, have rendered what is in law and in fact a crime de facto legal.
 That is a political choice, and they are well aware that at this time the ability of the general public to hold them to account is not as great as it should be.